 Instructions

-- Combine the ingredients in a blender and blend until there are no chunks in the mixture.
-The consistency should resemble thin pancake batter, so use the tips above to adjust the thickness as desired.
+- Blend until there are no chunks in the mixture.
+The consistency should resemble a thin pancake batter, so use additional liquid to adjust the thickness as desired.

-- Using a funnel, pour the mixture into the reusable plastic tubes or silicone molds.
-Seal and freeze for at least 6 hours, or overnight.
+- Using a funnel, pour the mixture into reusable plastic tubes or silicone molds.

 Thanks for the recipe ideas!
 We have some silicone ones from IKEA (still holding up strong 3 years in and wash well with a bottle brush) but I usually do the same thing over and over.
 Thanks for the ideas and clear consistency instructions!
 Super helpful!